-Employees attending for work under the influence of intoxicants
+Employees attending for work under the influence/in possession of intoxicants

-In the case, A Complainant v A Meat Processing Plant, an employee failed a random drugs test and was subsequently dismissed by his employer.
+In the case, A worker v A Food Preparation Company, an employee was found to have drug paraphernalia in his possession while at work – with additional allegations by co-workers of consuming said drugs at work – and was subsequently dismissed by his employer.
 In rejecting the Unfair Dismissal claim, the Adjudication Officer took the below factors into consideration:

 - The employer had conducted a thorough investigation in line with its own disciplinary procedures.
-The employee was suspended on pay, pending investigation, he was afforded the right of representation at all stages and he was given the opportunity to appeal the decision.
+The employee was interviewed, and he was afforded the right of representation at all stages and he was given the opportunity to appeal the decision.

-- The company had a clear drugs and alcohol policy in place which gave the employer the right to randomly test employees and also to refer the matter to the disciplinary procedure if an employee were to fail this test.
-The claimant in this case had signed this policy.
+- The company had a clear drugs and alcohol policy in place which included a “Zero Tolerance” approach towards Intoxicants in the workplace.
+Furthermore, this policy gave the employer the right to search the employee’s property in connection with alleged drug possession on-site (which led to the discovery of said paraphernalia) and to refer the matter to the disciplinary procedure if an employee was found in possession of same.
+The claimant in this case was fully aware of this policy from it’s commencement in 2022.

 In light of the above and in the interest of your Company, The HR Company have partnered with a Company who provide on-site alcohol and drugs testing for a reasonable fee, and the ‘Drugs and Alcohol Testing Policy’ in our Employee Handbook allows you the option to have an employee tested based on a reasonable suspicion that the employee is under the influence of unauthorised prescriptive drugs, illegal drugs, controlled substances, and/or alcohol.